apple/coremltools/docs-guides/source/opt-conversion.md

 The previous method with pass pipeline has the following limitations:

-- With more compression granularity supported in Core ML Tools 8, it's hard to infer the compression info accurately.
+- With more compression granularity supported in Core ML Tools 8, it’s hard to infer the compression info accurately.
 For example, if the model is compressed by grouped channel-wise palettization, we need group size and channel axis to correctly divide weights into groups.
 In addition, the fp16 numerical instability could lead to incorrect inferred n-bit values.